 Buttermilk Fried Chicken

-Melt the shortening in a heavy skillet over high heat.
-While the shortening is melting, mix the flour and other half of the salt and pepper.
-Drain marinade from chicken pieces.
-Using either the paper bag or shallow dish method, coat the chicken pieces in the flour mixture, shake off the excess, and place in a single layer on a sheet of waxed paper.
+- Using either the paper bag or shallow dish method, coat the chicken pieces in the flour mixture, gently shake off any excess flour and place in a single layer on a sheet of waxed paper.
 (My personal preference is the paper bag method.
 Works like a charm and there's no cleanup.)